Canadian authorities are hunting for two suspects in mass stabbing that left 10 dead and 15 injured. Here's what we know - KESQ

 Officials haven’t said whether the pair are related.

-The vehicle they are believed to be driving was reportedly spotted around 11:45 a.m. in Regina, police said.
+The vehicle they were believed to be driving was reportedly spotted around 11:45 a.m. in Regina, police said.
 Regina is more than 300 kilometers (186 miles) south of the James Smith Cree Nation.

 “This is why we need everyone in the province to stay vigilant and report any suspicious activity by calling 911 immediately,” Blackmore said in a statement Sunday.
 “If you see the suspects and/or their vehicle, do not approach them or their vehicle, immediately leave the area, and call 911.”